infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - fix: fixed the problem of not being able to search in secondary directories #338
 - fix: active shadow setting #354
+- fix: chat history was not show up #377

 ### Improvements